Chapter 1: The Commodity — Commentary

 Following his predecessors7 Marx here clarifies that he means material wealth when he speaks of wealth.
 He speaks of objects that are useful to us.

 There are other things that might come to mind when we think of wealth in general which do not seem to be covered by this definition: “services”.
 Does a haircut belong here?
-How about a train ride from London to Glasgow?
+How about a train ride from Glasgow to London?
 How about a conversation?
 These examples are not discussed here.
 For now, we should think of material objects when Marx talks of the wealth which takes commodity form.
 Perhaps it is helpful to realise that all these “services” rely on material objects themselves to be performed (scissors, trains, …).

 It is useful to think about these “services” in order to gain some clarity what the object under consideration is.
 It is also useful to distinguish why these “services” do not fall under consideration here.
 The “service” haircut produces a material result, but maybe not an external object.
 The “service” legal counselling does not produce such an immediate material result.
 Marx’s restriction to material objects should be noted and how these different “services” fit into what is being discussed here is a discussion that can and should be had at a later point of the investigation.
 However, one cannot reject this restriction on the grounds that one can think of other aspects, such as “services”, not being covered.